 Refer to the University's Procurement Handbook, which sets out procedures you must follow and standard documents available for procurement.

-I have received a request from the police, which does not look like a subpoena and which seeks release of personal information relating to a staff member or a student.
+I have received a request from the police for personal information relating to a staff member or a student.
 What do I do?

-Refer to the Release of Student Information Policy and the related guidelines and contact Legal Services.
+Refer to the Release of Student Information Policy and the related guidelines and contact the Privacy Officer.

-I would like a copy of a contract the University or one of its controlled entities entered into with another party some time ago.
-Where could I get a copy?
+Where or how can I obtain a copy of a contract the University or one of its controlled entities entered into with another party previously.

 Contact staff in Macquarie Memory by emailing firstname.lastname@example.org.